Boiler CTF TryHackMe Walkthrough

 http://10.10.140.202/joomla/_files/

-Copying the text and then using the echo command with the base64 -d command, it was found that it was possible to double encoded Base64.
+By copying the text and then using the echo command with the base64 -d command, they found that it was possible to double encode Base64.
 Decoding again gives the text “Whoopsie daisy”.
 It was another rabbit hole.

 echo "VjJodmNITnBaU0JrWVdsemVRbz0K" | base64 -d echo "V2hvcHNpZSBkYWlzeQo=" | base64 -d